Candid conversations can be hard. Here’s how to have uncomfortable conversations productively.

 Flip the script.
 What if we looked at these situations as an opportunity to improve communication and make positive change?

 In each of the scenarios above, there is an opportunity to illuminate to someone something they may not know about themselves.
 You see something that they may not see.
 Acknowledge the power of that, and then channel that vantage point to park your own feelings and think about what knowing this could do for them.
-Remind yourself that it is selfish to withhold information from someone.
-You are not telling them because you feel uncomfortable, not them.
-Then you can bring your own emotion to the conversation which can then hijack the person you are sharing it with.
+Remind yourself that it is selfish to withhold information from someone and that being clear is kind!

 - Assume positive intent.
 Remind yourself before initiating the discussion, that this person likely cares about their performance and would not be doing something intentionally to disrupt the team.